noi-techpark/odh-docs/source/howto/mobility/getstarted.rst

 In order to show :strong:`null` values in the output of a query, add :literal:`shownull=true` ad the end of your query.

+.. rubric:: :literal:`distict`

+Results in query responses contain unique results, that is, if for some reason one element is retrieved multiple times while the query is executed, it will be nonetheless shown only once, for performance reasons.
+It is however possible to retrieve each single result and have it appear in the response by adding :literal:`distincs=true` to the API call.

+.. warning:: Keeping track of all distict values might be a resource-intensive process that significantly rises the response time, therefore use it with care.